A Beginners Guide To Buying A Motorbike

 Cruisers

-If you don’t know what a cruiser looks like it’s basically a Harley Davidson style of bike, sacrificing speed and handling for comfort and lots of chrome.
-Cruisers are typically suited to shorter people who are more interested in arriving in style than anything else.
+Suppose you don’t know what a cruiser looks like.
+It’s a Harley-Davidson style of bike that sacrifices speed and handling for comfort and lots of chrome.
+Cruisers are typically suited to shorter people more interested in arriving in style than anything else.

 Sportsbikes

-This type of bike has lots of nicknames, but crotch rocket is the one that best suits them.
-A sportsbike is a lightweight, powerful bike designed to get you from point A to B in the shortest possible time.
-Most sportsbikes aren’t suited to long-distance riding, but what they lack in comfort they make up for in terms of looks and power.
+This type of bike has lots of nicknames, but the crotch rocket is the one that best suits them.
+A sports bike is a lightweight, powerful bike designed to get you from point A to B in the shortest possible time.
+Most sports bikes aren’t suited to long-distance riding, but what they lack in comfort, they make up for in terms of looks and power.
 They will, however, drink petrol like a thirsty camel.

 Sports Tourer

-These take the power of a sportsbike and match it to a comfortable frame and riding position, with far better fuel economy.
-Sports tourers are designed for carrying one or more people, plus their luggage, comfortably over long distances.
+These take the power of a sports bike and match it to a comfortable frame and riding position with far better fuel economy.
+Sports tourers are designed to carry one or more people, plus their luggage, comfortably over long distances.

 Dual Sport

-If live in a rural area, or you just like the idea of off-road driving, then a dual sports bike is perfect for you.
-They have rugged suspension, an upright sitting position, and can take a lot of punishment.
-Engines in dual sports bikes do need to be maintained on a regular basis, so this is something to take into account.
+If you live in a rural area or just like the idea of off-road driving, then a dual sports bike is perfect for you.
+They have rugged suspension and an upright sitting position and can take a lot of punishment.
+Engines in dual sports bikes need to be maintained regularly, so this is something to consider.

 Street/Standard

-A winning combination of comfort, fuel economy and affordability make street, or standard, bikes the perfect choice for a commuter.
+Combining comfort, fuel economy, and affordability makes street or standard bikes the perfect choice for a commuter.
 A street bike will come in engine capacities of around 600cc, so you still have plenty of grunt left in the engine for riding as fast as you need to.

 Bike Purpose

-It’s important that you’re very clear about exactly what you’ll be using your bike for, and then purchase one which matches your needs.
-Are you looking for bike suitable for daily commuting, or for long distance weekend rides?
-Riding a heavy cruiser to and from work each day might look cool, but a standard street bike would be more economical and far easier to handle in heavy traffic.
-On the other hand if you’re looking for a more sedate riding experience a cruiser offers that by the bucket load.
-If possible test ride as many different bikes as you can, because how a bike looks and how it rides are two completely different things.
+You must be transparent about precisely what you’ll use your bike for and then purchase one that matches your needs.
+Are you looking for a bike suitable for daily commuting or long-distance weekend rides?
+Riding a heavy cruiser to and from work daily might look cool, but a standard street bike would be more economical and far easier to handle in heavy traffic.
+On the other hand, if you’re looking for a more sedate riding experience, a cruiser offers that by the bucket load.
+If possible, test ride as many different bikes as possible because how a bike looks and rides are entirely different.

 Your budget

-As tempting as it might be to rush out and buy a brand new BMW KLR 1200S, this probably won’t do your finances any favors.
-A new motorcycle will cost anywhere from $5,000 to $20,000, with used motorcycles starting at around $2,000 for anything worth owning.
-Most dealerships have financing options available, but please stay focused on what you actually need your bike for.
-Choose a budget and stick to it, although a budget of $10,000 will allow you to purchase a great used bike, with low mileage, from any dealership.
+As tempting as rushing out and buying a brand new BMW KLR 1200S might be, this probably won’t do your finances any favors.
+A new motorcycle will cost around $5,000 to $20,000, with used motorcycles starting at around $2,000 for anything worth owning.
+Most dealerships have financing options, but please stay focused on what you need your bike for.
+Choose a budget and stick to it, although a budget of $10,000 will allow you to purchase a great used bike with low mileage from any dealership.

 The Fit

-This is really simple: If you can’t put your feel flat on the ground while sitting in the saddle then the bike is the wrong size for you.
-Some newer bikes come with adjustable saddles, but your feet need to be firmly on the floor when stationary – if you’re balancing on your toes the bike is far too tall for you.
+This is simple: If you can’t put your feet flat on the ground while sitting in the saddle, the bike is the wrong size.
+Some newer bikes come with adjustable saddles, but your feet must be firmly on the floor when stationary – if you’re balancing on your toes, the bike is far too tall.
 You should also be able to reach the handlebars without putting strain on your back or your neck.
-A bike that feels even slightly uncomfortable during a test ride will leave you in absolute agony on a long distance ride – believe us, we’ve been there.
+A bike that feels even slightly uncomfortable during a test ride will leave you in absolute agony on a long-distance ride – believe us, we’ve been there.

 Engine size